BJMC

 Key Skills Developed

-- Audio/Video Editing (Premiere Pro, Final Cut, etc.)
+Editing of audio and video (Premiere Pro, Final Cut, etc.)

 Higher Studies After BJMC